 For some tasks, such as debugging a job or self-installing software, you may require an interactive

 job on a Baskerville compute node.
-We provide a helper script for launching such a job, this is done using both the
+This is done using the

-salloc are the same as when assigning resources in a job script
+srun command are the same as when assigning resources in a job script

-information can also be found within the slurm documentation salloc options.
+and further information can also be found within the following Slurm documentation https://slurm.schedmd.com/srun.html.